SuperJappie08/launch_ros2_control/README.md

 A launch extension for [ros2_control](control.ros.org).

 This packages provides a launch action for spawning contollers.
+It is compatible with Humble, Jazzy, Kilted and Rolling.

 Examples for the <i title="XML, YAML, and Python">3 major launch file types</i>, can be found in the [examples folder](examples/).